 This comical situation led to a conversation at our dinner table about the different rules that foster and adoptive kids have experienced from changing homes.
 I, Darren, grew up with my biological parents and we only moved one time during my childhood.
 In fact we only moved from one end of town to the other end.
 I have no idea what it is like to change homes constantly during childhood and with moving changing families and house rules.

 One of my sons immediately insisted, “There was nothing different (with house rules).”

 I immediately questioned, “What about bedtimes and desserts at our house?

-My first son refused to admit that our home was a different experience for him.
-However, our whole family would admit that he had a difficult time at first in our home.
-In our home Margie and I have the rule that you eat what is put in front of you and we always try new foods.
+One of our children refused to admit that our home was a different experience.
+However, our whole family would admit that this child had a difficult time at first in our home.
+In our home Margie and I have the rule that you eat what is put in front of you, and we always try new foods.
 Consequently, this means that we have various entrees for dinner as well as desserts.
 One of our sons loved ice cream and was upset when we changed his routine of receiving daily servings of ice cream.

-While the other kids tried to come up with a situation or a rule that my first son would admit bothered him, I thought of a situation that effected all the kids.
+While the other kids tried to come up with a situation or a rule that this child would admit bothered them, I thought of a situation that effected all the kids.

 “What about sharing your toys?”
 I asked the crew, “You all seemed to have trouble with sharing toys in our house.”

 Let me explain that in our home we told the kiddos as they moved into our home that there were a couple of things to know about unpacking their toys.

 - Toys put away in common areas like the family room were available for everyone to play with.

 - Toys and belongings put away in your own room are off limits to other people.
 It’s understood that those are objects that are special to you and items you don’t want damaged by someone else.